seek-oss/sku/docs/docs/configuration.md

 Default: `['./src']`

-An array of directories holding your apps source code.
+An array of directories holding your app's source code.
 By default, sku expects your source code to be in a directory named `src` in the root of your project.
 Use this option if your source code needs to be arranged differently.

 ## storybookAddons